-We now return to individual causes of death and focus on causes with specific controllable risk factors.
-In this section we will look at smoking which is known to be the dominant risk factor for lung cancer (cause 11) and chronic obstructive pulmonary disease (COPD), which is the main cause of death in cause 41 (Appendix A).
+We next look at smoking which is known to be the dominant risk factor for lung cancer (cause 11) and chronic obstructive pulmonary disease (COPD), which is the main cause of death in cause 41 (Appendix A).
 Smoking has a very high relative risk for both diseases (see, for example, Inoue-Choi et al. 2018, and Forey et al., 2011).
 Additionally, the relative risk depends on smoker status (never smoked, current smoker, quitter), years since quitting (where relevant), years since commencement of smoking and smoking intensity (e.g. number of cigarettes per day) (see, for example, Anderson et al., 2012, Jemal, et al., 2018, Choi et al., 2018, Guo et al., 2009, and Liu et al., 2015).
 So, while smoking prevalence is a key factor at the group level this is not the sole determinant of the death rates.
 So, although death rates might be expected to go up and down with prevalence, over time, the average smoking intensity and duration within the smokers group might gradually change with an additional impact on lung cancer and COPD death rates.

-Figure 20 gives a stylised representation of the main transitions.
+Figure 19 gives a stylised representation of the main transitions.
 The smoking-related risk factors primarily influence the onset of lung cancer and COPD (transitions A and B).
 Aggregate group-specific diagnosis rates will, therefore, go up and down almost in lockstep in response to changes in the average smoking prevalence and the other smoking-related risk factors.
 Once the disease is established, individual death rates (C and D) are mainly dependent on the latest medical advances with relatively little dependence on the risk factors (although giving up smoking will help).
 So, when we see below death rates diverging, this will be mainly due to changes in smoking prevalence.
 However, we need to be mindful that, in the US, differing levels of access to healthcare might also lead to some degree of divergence.
 Education level might also have an impact on the timing of diagnosis and, therefore, the potential for successful treatment (Arık et al., 2021).
 Everything else being equal, education level is not considered to be predictive of higher or lower mortality assuming access to the same treatments (Herndon et al., 2008).

-Figure 20: Stylised representation of the links between lung cancer and COPD and smoking-related risk factors.
+Figure 19: Stylised representation of the links between lung cancer and COPD and smoking-related risk factors.
 Transitions A and B are very dependent on the underlying risk factors and the associated relative risks.
 Transitions C and D are much more dependent on the treatments and their improvements over time, and much less dependent on the risk factors.

-Figures 21 and 22 show death rates from lung cancer and COPD respectively against time and against age.
-The lower plots show that lung cancer (Figure 21) has a much flatter curve of death rates by age (plateauing in the late 70s) than COPD (Figure 22) which is more steadily rising.
+Figures 20 and 21 show death rates from lung cancer and COPD respectively against time and against age.
+The lower plots show that lung cancer (Figure 20) has a much flatter curve of death rates by age (plateauing in the late 70s) than COPD (Figure 21) which is more steadily rising.